shinyorg/documentation/src/content/docs/blehosting/gatt.md

 ## Composing Services in a Class

-The attribute-based managed characteristic pattern (`BleGattCharacteristic` base + `[BleGattCharacteristic]` attribute + `AttachRegisteredServices`) was removed for AOT compliance.
-Compose your GATT services in code by registering a hosting service class that calls `AddService(...)` on startup:
+The reflection-based managed characteristic pattern (`BleGattCharacteristic` base + `[BleGattCharacteristic]` attribute + `AttachRegisteredServices`) was removed for AOT compliance.
+You have two replacements:

+- Declare the service with `[BleService]` on a `partial class` and let the [source generator](./source-generator) emit these calls for you — attribute ergonomics with no reflection.
+This is the shorter path for anything beyond a characteristic or two.
+- Or compose the service in code by registering a hosting class that calls `AddService(...)` on startup:

 ```csharp
 public class MyGattHostingService(IBleHostingManager manager, ILogger<MyGattHostingService> logger) : IShinyStartupTask